-My first fishing trip to Venice—an angling Mecca at the point where the Mississippi River meets the Gulf of Mexico—was more than an opportunity for me to catch speckled trout the size of my leg and redfish so large and strong they could be compared to a bull, it was my chance to fish where history and fortunes had been made.
+A fishing trip to Venice—an angling Mecca at the point where the Mississippi River meets the Gulf of Mexico—is more than an opportunity to catch speckled trout the size of your leg and redfish so large and strong they could be compared to a bull, it is a chance to fish where history and fortunes have been made.

 After making the approximately 70-mile trip from New Orleans down La.
 Hwy.
 23, anglers have the choice of launching at Cypress Cove Marina